Create and manage workflows

 Create a workflow

 A workflow definition is made up of a series of steps described using the Workflows syntax, which can be written in either YAML or JSON format.
-After creating a workflow, you deploy it to make it available for execution.
+After defining a workflow, you deploy it to make it available for execution.
 The deploy step also validates that the source file can be executed.
 It fails if the source file doesn't contain a valid workflow definition.

 Console